Code-Institute-Submissions/flux-time/README.md

 ### Code

  - [Bootstrap 4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
-Code for the sites navbar was adapted from [Bootstraps docs](https://getbootstrap.com/docs/4.0/components/navbar/).
+Code for the sites navbar was adapted from [Bootstrap's docs](https://getbootstrap.com/docs/4.0/components/navbar/).

 - [Fabrx.co](https://fabrx.co/muze/snippets/pricing.html): Adapted HTML for the pricing cards.